 about Kelli N. Lady

 Kelli also enjoys criminal prosecution.
 She has spent nearly 15 years assisting with prosecution cases in several counties across Ohio.
 She previously assisted with preparation for a rigorous voir dire selection on a high-profile death penalty case.
-And, in 2021, she assisted with, and attended, a felony jury trial where the jury delivered a guilty verdict on a child-sex charge.
+And, in 2021, she assisted with, and attended, a felony jury trial where, after only 30 minutes, the jury delivered a guilty verdict on a child-sex charge.

 In her spare time, Kelli takes courses and attends seminars to better assist domestic violence victims, and continues working toward a certification in e-discovery.
 When she isn’t focusing on work, Kelli enjoys spending time with her cats, and traveling.
 She is an avid soccer fan, and music enthusiast.